Last updated: January 24, 2022

-STEP 3: SECURE THREE WRITTEN BIDS FOR ON-SITE WORK
+STEP 3: SECURE AT LEAST THREE WRITTEN BIDS

-The property owner must secure three written bids from a Master Plumber licensed in Anne Arundel County for the cost to install a sewer line, the cost to install a grinder pump, if necessary, and the cost to abandon the existing septic system.
+Prior to getting bids for the work that needs to be done in the right-of-way by a utility contractor, or the work that needs to be done on-site by a master plumber, you should contact Ed Peters, Bay Restoration Fund Grant Manager, at 410-222-7324 for further details about the bid requirements.
+The property owner will need to secure three written bids from Master Plumbers licensed in Anne Arundel County for the cost to install a sewer line, the cost to install a grinder pump, if necessary, and the cost to abandon the existing septic system.
+If work needs to be done in the right-of-way, the homeowner will also likely need to get three bids from licensed utility contractors.
 Submit copies of the written bids to the Anne Arundel County Department of Health, BRF Program, 3 Harry S. Truman Parkway, Annapolis, Maryland 21401.

 STEP 4: SIGN AND RETURN THE BRF GRANT AGREEMENT

-A Bay Restoration Fund Grant Agreement will be mailed to you once the Department of Health reviews the written estimate.
+A Bay Restoration Fund Grant Agreement will be mailed to you once the Department of Health reviews and approves the written bids.
 The agreement is a legal document that must be signed in front of Department of Health staff or a notary public.

-Based on available funding, the Department of Health will send a Sewer Credit Voucher for the amount of Bay Restoration funds to be applied to the Capital Facility and User Connection Fees.
+Based on available funding, the Department of Health will send a Sewer Credit Voucher for the amount of Bay Restoration funds to be applied to the Capital Facility Charge.
 If money is awarded for the work to be done on-site by the master plumber, the master plumber will not receive payment until approximately 30 days after the job is completed and a proper invoice has been received by the Department of Health.
-The approval will stipulate that the public sewer connection and proper abandonment of the existing septic system must be completed within 60 days unless an extension is granted.
+If money is awarded for work to be done in the right-of-way by a utility contractor, the utility contractor’s invoice will not be processed until the master plumber’s work is also completed.
+The grant agreement will stipulate that the public sewer connection and proper abandonment of the existing septic system must be completed within 60 days unless an extension is granted.
 Extensions are subject to the availability of BRF funds.
 Any costs in excess of the BRF grant must be paid by the property owner.
-Financing of the Capital Facility or User Connection Fees by installment payments may be available through the Department of Public Works.

 - A copy of the Certificate of Availability of Public Wastewater and Estimate of Fees for Connection;

-- The Sewer Credit Certificate if the grant includes payments towards the Capital Facility or User Connection charges; and
+- The Credit Certificate Voucher if the grant includes payments towards the Capital Facility Charge.

 Once the sewer tap installation is complete, contact your Master Plumber to begin the on-site work including installation of the sewer line and abandonment of your existing septic system.
 Before work can begin on the sewer line, the Master Plumber is responsible for securing a plumbing permit from the Permit Center and for scheduling inspection of the sewer line by County Inspections and Permits.